integration-os/connections/catalog/destinations/elasticsearch/docs/transformations/header.md

 ### Getting Started

-To enable Buildable to connect to your database, please ensure that your firewall accepts incoming requests from the following IP address:
+To enable Event to connect to your database, please ensure that your firewall accepts incoming requests from the following IP address:

 `35.245.232.82` `35.245.100.81`